david-a-wheeler/spdx-tutorial/README.md

 Of course, different people have different opinions about what license to use, and licenses are often difficult to change later.
 Picking a license depends on your beliefs and goals for a particular project.
-Indeed, the same person or organization is likely to chose different licenses for different projects, depending on their goals for the project.
+Indeed, the same person or organization may chose different licenses for different projects, depending on their goals for the project.
 SPDX makes it possible to capture this licensing information in a precise and automated way.